-Fall family photos are my favorite and fall is the most popular time for family photoshoots, since everyone wants a current photo for those yearly holiday cards.
-Since we’ve had 10 family photoshoots since Charlie was born I feel like I’m becoming a bit of an expert.
+Fall family photo sessions are my favorite and these days they are also the most popular since everyone wants a new photo for those upcoming holiday cards.
+Since we’ve had 10+ family photoshoots since Charlie was born I feel like I’m becoming a bit of an expert.
 And while some of these tips are kiddo related, you can use a lot of these to prep for an engagement session or other shoot as well.
 Oh, and be sure to check my coordinating family wardrobe picks below.

 1. Get an idea of what kind of shoot you’d like to do.
 Do you want a relaxed shoot at home or an elaborate shoot with props?
 Thinking about what you want, and then getting realistic about how practical it would be to actually do is the first step.
 Do you have kids?
 How many and what are their ages?
 You probably don’t want to go hiking into the mountains with three kids under three, for example.